akhenakh/narun/README.md

   ```
   - delete-image
 - [X] the gateway does not handle subpath
+- [X] the NATS disconnecting is terminating caddy

 ## Ideas
+- if the app is a nats consumer:
+  - in the deploy file add a section `nats` to describe what subject the app is allowed to consume, then auto provision nkeys and subscribe the application only for its own subject.
+  - pass the nkeys to the application in files exposed by the node runners.
+- provision nkeys and subscribe the application only for its own subject
+- expose the nkeys from filesystem
+- restrict filestore to one service
 - node-runner needs to exec applications in a different user
 - testsuite end to end, deploy (use APE to build a multiplatform test bin? https://justine.lol/ape.html), or just a bash script
 - configure the object store based on the number of replicas (need a config.yaml for node-runner?)